activatedgeek/docker-videostack/README.md

 $ docker run -it --privileged \
   -e "DISPLAY=unix:0.0" \
   -v="/tmp/.X11-unix:/tmp/.X11-unix:rw" \
-  activatedgeek/opengl bash
+  activatedgeek/videostack bash
 ```

-This will open up the bash terminal, with the `DISPLAY` set to the hosts display
+This will open up the bash terminal, with the `DISPLAY` set to the host's display
 socket.
 It should be run in privileged mode.

 ## Build